simeononsecurity/simeononsecurity.ch/content/articles/machine-learning-vs-deep-learning-understanding-the-difference/index.en.md

 ## Section 3: Applications of Machine Learning and Deep Learning

-Both machine learning and deep learning have a wide range of applications across various industries.
+Both machine learning and deep learning have many applications across various industries.
 Here are some examples:

 ### Machine Learning Applications:
 - **Fraud Detection**: Machine learning algorithms can analyze large volumes of transactional data to identify patterns indicative of fraudulent activities.